JacobHA/JacobHA.github.io/index.markdown

 </div>
 <h2>Recent Announcements</h2>

+- Mar.
+5, 2023: I attended the 2023 APS March Meeting in Las Vegas, NV.
+I presented a talk on my research in the statistical mechanics approach to reinforcement learning. ([A more detailed post is pending][aps-post].)

 - Feb.
 13, 2023: I had a great time presenting at my first AI conference (AAAI-2023) in Washington, D.C.
 I met many great people and learned a lot about what the broader community is interested in. ([Here is a more detailed post][aaai-post].)

 - Dec.
 2, 2022: I have been awarded a College of Science and Mathematics (CSM) Dean's Doctoral Research Fellowship for Spring 2023.
 This fellowship will support my research in the [statistical mechanics approach to reinforcement learning][arxiv-paper].
 I am very grateful to the CSM for this award, and I look forward to continuing my research in the coming year.